 In 2005, the British television stations began to show Scotland as being much smaller than it actually is on it's weather maps.

 There has to be a reason for all this run of bad luck & royal historian Laurence Gardner believed he had the answer.
-In his 'Bloodline of the Holy Grail', chapter; 'House of the Unicorns', he writes this; 'After many failed attempts to gain control of Scotland, the English Parliament had discovered a strategic route to Scottish possession - one that may well have been devised before James was invited to succeed.
+In his 'Bloodline of the Holy Grail', chapter; 'House of the Unicorns', he writes; 'After many failed attempts to gain control of Scotland, the English Parliament had discovered a strategic route to Scottish possession - one that may well have been devised before James was invited to succeed.
 Once James was settled on the united thrones , a solution to the long standing ambition was in place: (a) future Kings of Britain would remain based in London, thereby restricting Scottish influence even in the affairs of Scotland; (b) Westminster could eventually dissolve the traditional Scottish Three States Parliament; (c) at an appropriate time, the Stuarts could be discredited & deposed, & (d) a puppet Monarch of Westminster's own choosing could then replace the Scottish succession.
 The perceived outcome of this strategy would be Scotland's overall subjection to English rule - an ambition which had prevailed since the days of Edward I.'